This post was published inDoors & Hardware

 Answer: The 1986 edition of ICC A117.1 (which was then called Providing Accessibility and Usability for Physically Handicapped People – now called Accessible and Usable Buildings and Facilities) included a requirement for tactile warnings on doors leading to hazardous areas.
 The intent was to provide a warning to a person with a visual impairment that the door leads to a room where they could encounter something dangerous.
 Examples of hazardous rooms included loading docks, boiler rooms, and stages – other standards include electrical and mechanical rooms on the list of examples.

-Where a tactile warning is required, typically either knurled levers or an abrasive material is acceptable.
+Where a tactile warning is required for door hardware, typically either knurled levers or an abrasive material is acceptable.
 I have often seen abrasive tape applied to the back of a lever to meet the requirements in my home state of Massachusetts.
 Because the types of rooms considered hazardous are not specifically defined, it’s difficult to know where the Authority Having Jurisdiction will require a tactile warning, and abrasive tape can be a good solution in this case.

 The question of whether or not to provide knurling or an abrasive coating on stair doors is an interesting one.
 The thought behind this practice is that someone who is visually impaired could fall down the stairs, but my concern would be that the person might not enter the exit stair because they believe that the door leads to a hazardous room.
 This would be especially true if the stair door was equipped with a lever handle.
 For stair doors with fire exit hardware, I have heard of some AHJs requiring abrasive tape as a tactile warning on the touchpad.
 Again, I think this could discourage someone from using the exit.
 I think a much better solution for those jurisdictions would be tactile lettering and/or braille on the touchpad of the exit device, indicating that the door leads to a stair.
 The tactile signage now required for stair doors will also help to prevent someone from unknowingly entering a stair.